 - Add in the minced garlic and cook for 1 minute.
 Mix in the rice well and then add in the pepper and creole seasoning.

 - Remove from heat and add the green onion and mix.
 Place the rice mixture evenly into the four bell peppers.
 Top with the cheese and garnish with a bit of extra creole seasoning.
 Bake for 25-30 minutes or until the cheesy tops turn golden brown.
-Enjoy it messy!
+Enjoy!